rse/vingester/guide/performance.md

-- In **"Frameless"** mode, with **enabled** GPU Hardware Acceleration and **disabled** previews, a PC based on a 6-core i5-10600K CPU and running under Windows 10 can ingest **9** OBS.Ninja sessions with 720p30 at about 80% average system load and without performance penalties.
+- In **"Frameless"** mode, with **enabled** GPU Hardware Acceleration and **disabled** previews, a PC based on a 6-core i5-10600K CPU and running under Windows 10 can ingest **9** VDO.Ninja sessions with 720p30 at about 80% average system load and without performance penalties.

-- In **"Frameless"** mode, with **enabled** GPU Hardware Acceleration and **disabled** previews, a PC based on a 8-core i7-11700KF CPU and running under Windows 10 can ingest **18** OBS.Ninja sessions with 720p30 at about 40% average system load and without performance penalties.
+- In **"Frameless"** mode, with **enabled** GPU Hardware Acceleration and **disabled** previews, a PC based on a 8-core i7-11700KF CPU and running under Windows 10 can ingest **18** VDO.Ninja sessions with 720p30 at about 40% average system load and without performance penalties.

-- In **"Headless"** mode, with **disabled** GPU Hardware Acceleration and **disabled** previews, a PC based on a 6-core i5-10600K CPU and running under Windows 10 can ingest **4** OBS.Ninja sessions with 720p30 at about 80% average system load and without performance penalties.
+- In **"Headless"** mode, with **disabled** GPU Hardware Acceleration and **disabled** previews, a PC based on a 6-core i5-10600K CPU and running under Windows 10 can ingest **4** VDO.Ninja sessions with 720p30 at about 80% average system load and without performance penalties.

-- In **"Headless"** mode, with **disabled** GPU Hardware Acceleration and **disabled** previews, a PC based on a 8-core i7-11700KF CPU and running under Windows 10 can ingest **8** OBS.Ninja sessions with 720p30 at about 60% average system load and without performance penalties.
+- In **"Headless"** mode, with **disabled** GPU Hardware Acceleration and **disabled** previews, a PC based on a 8-core i7-11700KF CPU and running under Windows 10 can ingest **8** VDO.Ninja sessions with 720p30 at about 60% average system load and without performance penalties.

 So, while the Headless mode is more flexible than the Frameless mode, it